mdekrey/ttrpg-game-engine/game-powers-ui/src/content/rules/non-combat-encounter.md

 > - **Round:** In a round, every active participant takes a turn.
 A round can
 >   represent anywhere from the duration of a combat round to a day - or longer.
 > - **Turn:** On your turn, you take an action.
 Although many combat actions
->   (standard, move, and minor actions) can often fit within a non-combat turn,
+>   (standard, move, and bonus actions) can often fit within a non-combat turn,
->   non-combat actions include one major action and one minor action.
+>   non-combat turns include one major action and one minor action.

 Not every non-combat situation needs to be structured as an encounter; these rules should apply only when the players are not all acting as a team or another